Telecommunication-Telemedia-Assessment/avrateNG/README.md

 # avrateNG
-avrateNG is a video/image/.. rating system, heavily based on (AVrate)[https://github.com/Telecommunication-Telemedia-Assessment/AVRate]. avrateNG is developed as part of research in the (AVT Group)[https://www.tu-ilmenau.de/en/audio-visual-technology/].
+avrateNG is a video/image/.. rating system, heavily based on [AVrate](https://github.com/Telecommunication-Telemedia-Assessment/AVRate). avrateNG is developed as part of research in the [AVT Group](https://www.tu-ilmenau.de/en/audio-visual-technology/).

 # Requirements